awsdocs/amazon-glacier-developer-guide/doc_source/using-aws-sdk-for-dot-net.md

 ## Running Code Examples<a name="setting-up-and-testing-sdk-dotnet"></a>

 The easiest way to get started with the \.NET code examples is to install the AWS SDK for \.NET\.
-For more information, go to [AWS SDK for \.NET](http://aws.amazon.com/sdkfornet/)\.
+For more information, go to [Amazon SDK for \.NET](http://aws.amazon.com/sdkfornet/)\.

 The following procedure outlines steps for you to test the code examples provided in this guide\.